Have Your Say - Speaking at the Planning and Regulatory Committee

 10. What will happen at the Committee meeting?

 You should make yourself known to the Committee Manager by 10am on the day of the meeting.
 They will note your attendance and answer any concerns.
 The meeting will start at 10:30am.
 The Chairman will invite you to speak at the appropriate time.
 You will be timed and given a reminder after two minutes to give you the time to conclude your three-minute submission.
 You cannot question Members, officers or other speakers and they will not be able to question you.
 After the applicant has responded, you are welcome to remain and listen to the rest of the debate.

 11. What if I can't turn up on the day?

-You may nominate a deputy but will need to give their details to the Committee Manager by 9.30 am, on the day of the meeting.
-Items will not be deferred because any person programmed to speak is unable to attend.
+You may nominate a deputy, details must be given to the Committee Manager by 10am on the day of the meeting.
+Items will not be deferred if a person programmed to speak is unable to attend.

-12. What do I do if I have other questions that aren't answered in this leaflet?
+12. What do I do if I have other questions that aren't answered on this page?

 This page is intended to answer most of your questions about speaking at the Planning and Regulatory Committee.
 For further information and advice, please contact the Committee Manager.